Is it possible to leave everything behind for a whole year? Rent your house, quit the job, sort out the schooling, the bills. The dog.

 All those sorts of fun things that my two teenagers squirm at, but the kind of travelling that excites me the most.

-What Makes You Decide to Quit Your Jobs, Start a Travel Blog and Leave Everything Behind For a Year?
+What Makes You Decide to Quit Your Job and Leave Everything Behind For a Year?

 We were camping at Blue Lake in Rotorua on the North Island of New Zealand.